-- 1. I will interpret the organization's work and values to the community, represent the organization, and act as a spokesperson. - 2.
+- 1. I will interpret the organization's work and values to the community and represent the organization. - 2.
 I will attend as many board meetings, committee meetings and special events as possible. - 3.
-Each year I will make a personal financial contribution at a level that is meaningful to me. - 4.
-I will actively participate in one or more fundraising activities. - 5.
-I will act in the best interests of the organization and excuse myself from discussions and votes where I have a conflict of interest. - 6.
-I will work to stay informed about what is going on in the organization.
+I will make an annual personal financial contribution at a level that is meaningful to me. - 4.
+I will actively participate in one or more fundraising activities annually. - 5.
+I will act in the best interests of the organization and recuse myself from discussions and votes where I have a conflict of interest. - 6.
+I will stay informed about what is going on in the organization.
 I will ask questions and request information. - 7.
 I will prepare for meetings in advance and actively participate in policy setting discussions. - 8.
 I will participate in and take responsibility for making decisions on issues, policies and other board matters. - 9.
-I will work in good faith with staff and other board members as partners towards achievement of our goals. - 10.
-I understand that I am encouraged to serve actively on at least one committee (standing or ad-hoc), to solicit new members, and to engage (and retain) our current membership. - 11.
+I will work in good faith with staff and other board members as partners. - 10.
+I understand that I am encouraged to serve actively on at least one committee, to solicit new members, and to engage our current membership. - 11.
 If I do not fulfill these commitments to the organization, I will expect the chapter president to call me and discuss my responsibilities with me. - 12.
 I agree to keep all Executive Session matters confidential.